JuRenGithub/HomNet/README.md

 ## HomNet
 ![framework](./assets/framework.png)
-This work proposes a method for diagnosing chromosomal structural abnormalities by leveraging homologous similarity.
-By aligning homologous chromosomes and considering information from multiple pairs simultaneously.
+This work proposes a method, HomNet, for diagnosing chromosomal structural abnormalities by leveraging homologous similarity.
+By aligning homologous chromosomes and considering information from multiple pairs simultaneously, HomNet can detect chromosomes with structural abnormalities.

 ## Requirements